0x27/hexchat-shakespeare-insult/README.md

 # Bug Reports
 Use the issue tracker.
 Its probably buggy as all hell, as it was my first dalliance with the Hexchat python API.

+# Known Bugs
+If you load the script multiple times, it will execute multiple copies of itself every time you call it.
+For example, if you load it 6 times, one call to it will blast out 6 insults.
+I have not yet figured out how to make it "blocking", and due to the sheer amusement value of it, have decided to not fix this until someone actually files a report :P